 Ultimately, every business is about relationships and human motivation, first and foremost.
 Smart managers have known for a long time that taking good care of your workforce is the key to getting good, consistent results.
 In other words, people don’t care how much you know until they know how much you care.

-A culture of safety excellence communicates appreciation; that, in turn, drives better performance on the job.
+A culture of safety excellence communicates appreciation; which, in turn, drives better performance on the job.

 When an employee suffers an injury on the job, it often means spending days or weeks away from work to recover.
 That translates to pain and suffering for the employee, higher workers’ compensation insurance rates for the employer, and considerable disruption for everyone involved.